-A recent innovation in robotic automation, RIBS offer significant cost and productivity benefits for medium- to high-volume fabricators.
+A recent innovation in robotic integrated technology, RIBS offer significant cost and productivity benefits for medium- to high-volume fabricators.
 RIBS are fundamentally different to robotic machine tending cells.
 Instead of the robot loading, waiting and unloading, in a bending system the robot is part of the process.
-Like a human press brake operator, it picks up and inserts the sheet or blank between upper and lower beams, supporting it while the punch and die close to form the bend.
-Found in almost every fabrication shop, the press brake is one of the most common pieces of manufacturing equipment yet until recently it was considered a manual, and costly, operation.

 Need Reliable Employees that show up...